 The duration of your programme will be 2 or 2.5 years, depending on your start date.
 The programme is so designed that you can follow it alongside your Bachelor’s programme, without falling behind in your studies.

-In general, it is possible to combine an Honours College track with other study activities, such as a stay abroad or internship.
+In general, it is possible to combine an Honours College track with other study activities, such as a stay abroad, internship or relevant board position.
 Discuss the options with your Honours Coordinator.

 Upon successful completion of the faculty track, you’ll be awarded an Honours College certificate and have your Honours College credits mentioned on your diploma supplement.